tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 Over the past year and a half I have learned a lot about being a Product Manager.
 Coming from Sales into Product I had to slow down and learn how think much longer term.
 I was able to dust off some of my Agile skills.
 I even had to learn a bevy of new TLA's - things like PRD and OKR.
 I also have really enjoyed being able to set time aside to focus on writing.

-I have been truly blessed to have been a working partner with the engineering teams behind Heroku’s Data products.
+I have been truly blessed to have been a working partner with the engineering, UX and documentation teams behind Heroku’s Data products.
 I can truly say they are some of smartest and most empathic humans I have ever worked with.
 Each day I watch them they work at a pace that boggles my mind.
 Despite the pressures and scale, they still keep the customer at the forefront of all they do.
 Together, I once again feel we’ve made an impact!

 <h3>I Want to live in a lost city of the elves</h3>